 Sure, you could argue that those things aren’t really worth celebrating.
-You could argue that your life is so bad that it isn’t worth celebrating at all.
+You could argue that your marriage is broken, and your life is so bad that it isn’t worth celebrating at all.
 And maybe it is; I don’t know your situation.

 But the fact is — every day, you have a choice.
 You can choose to be positive and focus on the good things in life, or you can choose to be negative and focus on the bad.

-Even if your home is falling apart, even if your spouse is a jerk, even if your kids hate you… You still have a choice.
+Even if your home is falling apart, even if your spouse is a jerk, even if your sex life is non-existent, even if your husband watches porn, even if your kids hate you… You still have a choice.
 Make it a good one.
 And *hopefully* the rest of your family will follow along.

 7. Be Affectionate

 Is your or your spouse’s love language physical touch?
 Then a little physical affection is an absolutely must.
 Don’t save it for the bedroom either – make it a part of your every day!

 Kiss each other every time you leave and every time you return.
 Hold hands when out and about, even if it’s just at the grocery store.
 Grab each other’s bottoms as you walk by, or playfully graze a thigh when no one is looking.